 - Goals.
 Timely deposit and acknowledgement of gifts.
 Expenditure of gift funds in a timely manner.
 Expenditure of gift funds according to donor purpose.

 - Benefits.
 Proper use and stewardship of gifts can result in more gifts that benefit our students, faculty, and programs having a positive impact that supports UT’s mission.

 - Unspent Funds.
 Some departments have Endowed or Non-Endowed spending accounts and are sitting on the funds.
 Donors expect the money they donate to be used.
 Make sure you are aware of all the funds available to your department.
 During budget season, each department should budget to spend these funds, as the donor intended.

 Please send all gift and donation checks to the DDCE Assistant Director of Finance, Eileen Drake, for processing.
 All gifts and donation checks are processed once a week on Friday.

 - We have updated the account number for both domestic and foreign incoming wire transfers for non-endowed gift funds (30 accounts).
 The endowed gift fund (57 accounts) wire instructions remain the same.

-- The new wire transfer account number is now monitored directly by Gift and Data Services.
+- The new wire transfer account number is now monitored directly by Texas Gift Operations.
 This change has been made because previous gift wires were going to the Office of Accounting and were often mixed in with tuition payments, invoices, bills, and other financial transactions.
 Our expectation is this new process will decrease confusion over incoming funds and increase the speed and accuracy of wire transfer gift deposits and gift entry in VIP.